-Mrs. George Spaeth attended the Boy Scout award program in Dallas Sunday to danced and old people talked see two grandsons receive Ad Altre Dei medals.
-Among the honored Scouts were Wilfred Reiter of Muenster and Everett Spaeth of Wichita Falls.
-Al Bezner of Irving came over to spend Saturday with his mother, Mrs. Joe Bezner, Tiger Ball Team spent most of his time cleaning and prettying up the Breaks Long Jinx Genevieve, the Sickings' new in this week's hatch at Muen- walloped the Knights of Linddaughter when she was three ster Hatchery make the larg- say 12-7.
-Sunday it was the est single hatch recorded in same old story when they local hatchery history of the went down by a count of 11-3 Paul Zimmerer is visiting past 25 years.
-All incubaters at Windthorst, but luck re- there his father and other Lindsay ran at full capacity.
-From this turned again Tuesday in the relatives for about two weeks. hatch, California Whites, White 2-1 decision over Goldburg.
-He flew over from Ireland Leghorns and Brown where he and his wife have Leghorns are available with the win at Lindsay.
-The been living with her mother out a previous reservation for Mrs. William Clancy, who has persons desiring these breeds.
-Typewriter ribbons are, on the average, 25 feet long.
-A change from the usual Forestburg Fetes Ex-students and ex-residay in Dallas.
-Actually it was dents from a wide area reorganized boys and girls a business trip - for Rose-clubs was held Monday with mary and Margie's dental ap-55 children present.
-They pointments - but the group annual homecoming banquet in the school gymnasium. out, and attended wrestling Total attendance at the event was 213.
-Heading the program was Superintendent Charlie J. Visitors from Hereford, Cole as the featured speaker.
+A change from the usual Forestburg Fetes Homecoming Ex-students and ex-residents from a wide area returned to Forestburg last Friannual homecoming banquet Total attendance at the event Heading the program was Superintendent Charlie J. Visitors from Hereford, Cole as the featured speaker.
 Forestburg 82 years ago.
-She was presented with sketches of her school experiences.
-After the banquet young people old times.
-The homecoming is an annual event which grows in size and interest every year.
-Date for next year's meeting is tentatively set for April 14.
-Wins Two Games The jinx ranging over Sacred Heart's Tigers was finally Good hitting accounted for Tigers started strong with 4 hits and 4 runs in the first Lindsay evened the count in the second but Sacred Heart gained steadily after that Bernauer.
-Wolf allowed 6 hits while walking 8 and fanning 11, Sandmann had 8 walks and strike outs and gave up 13 jans got 16 hits and 5 walks while the Tigers got 8 and 2 to account for their 11-3 win.
-For the first four innings the Tigers had a chance, the Mr. and Mrs. Flusche left hopes were blasted in the fifth by two singles and a walk followed by two homers Strike outs were # for Wolf, a for the Windthorst pitcher.
-Good defensive work by the fielders saved the game for Sacred Heart Tuesday, Jeroene Fuhrman allowed Goldburg Birthday Party cashed in.
-The Tigers got 5 Bobby Dean Lutkenhaus noon. scored on Pat Knabe's single. birthday cake made it a gay Mrs. Ray Dill of Era.
-Next inning Francis Fuhr- event.
-Please pay hospital pledge and Diane Shumaker.
-Also shown BIRTHS BIG SHOT-This police riot gun is a real trouble stopper.
+She was presented with sketches Mrs. George Spaeth at- of her school experiences.
+Af- The homecoming is an anerett Spaeth of Wichita Falls. | size and interest every year. | 79, Dies at Waco; is tentatively set for April 14.
+Wins Two Games The jinx ranging over Sacred Heart's Tigers was finally inning and connected again Typewriter ribbons are, on later for a total of 13 hits.
+Lindsay evened the count in bration of Mr. and Mrs. L. A. the second but Sacred Heart gained steadily after that.
+Wolf allowed 6 hits while walking 8 and fanning 11.
+Sandmann had 8 walks and 7 strike outs and gave up 13 At Windthorst the Trojans got 16 hits and 5 walks while the Tigers got 8 and 2 to account for their 11-3 win.
+For the first four innings the Tigers had a chance, the score standing at 6-2, but their hopes were blasted in the fifth by two singles and a walk followed by two homers Strike outs were 6 for Wolf.
+8 for the Windthorst pitcher.
+Good defensive work by the fielders saved the game for Sacred Heart Tuesday.
+Jerome Fuhrman allowed Goldburg Birthday Party 10 scattered walks and 2 hits Given 2 Year Old but only one of the dozen cashed in.
+The Tigers got 5 hits and only that many on base.
+They got no walks.
+However hits came when Next inning Francis Fuhr- event. strike outs. to get started.

+BIRTHS BIG SHOT-This police riot gun is a real trouble stopper.
 It's one of the featured exhibits in the National Police Museum and Hall of Fame at North Port Charlotte, Fla.
 Jerry Arenberg, executive secretary of the National Police Officers Assn., which operates the museum, aims the gun.
 His helmet was standard equipment for Pennsylvania State Police until 1938.